msillano/IoTwebUI/README22.md

 - Also very important is the choice of keywords and names for 'tap-to-run' and 'RULE': for example 'name three words' is difficult to recognize, while 'turn on the light' is easily recognized.<br> I think this depends on the linguistic models used: correct sentences, with a common meaning, are more recognizable than isolated words.
 For example 'Tuya' is often confused with 'Giulia'.
 - The presence of articles and/or prepositions facilitates recognition.
 - Voice command is optional, and can be disabled in the configuration.
-- If enabled, voice-recognition can be used in two ways, either continuously or by pressing a button.
+- If enabled, voice recognition can be used in two ways, either continuously or by pressing a button.
 The default mode is set in the configuration but can be changed with voice commands.
-- the default (Englisc) grammar is the following - in brackets `(to)`: optional words; vertical bar `on|in`: alternative words-:
+- the default (English) grammar is the following - in brackets `(to)`: optional words; vertical bar `on|in`: alternative words-:

 - _'Hey Tuya, run|activate (the|an*) xxx ((the|an*) xxx ((the|an*) xxx))'_ => launch 'tap-to-run' or RULE, name max 3 words
 note on names: when speaking you can add articles or prepositions (*) to the 3 words, which are therefore NOT part of the 'name' of the 'tap-to-run' or 'RULE'.
 Example: